Thai National Anthem: Short instrumental version

+In 1935, the government of Phraya Phahonphonphayuhasena issued regulations regarding the performance of the Royal Anthem and National Anthem, dated February 4, 1935 (effective February 15 of the same year).
+These regulations stipulated two versions of the performance: a full-length version and a shortened version.
+For the National Anthem, the shortened version was to be played at public ceremonies, social gatherings, and especially at regular events.
+The full-length version was to be used only at major ceremonies.

+The abridged version of the national anthem used in this instrumental rendition consists of the last two lines of lyrics, which are typically played as the introduction to the anthem.
+This short piece is approximately 10 seconds long and does not include any vocal accompaniment.

 Thai Cultural Revolution

 Facsimiles of Thai cultural mandate Volume 6, concerning lyrics of the Thai National Anthem.

 In 1939, when the name of the country was changed from Siam to Thailand, a competition was launched to create new lyrics, with those by Luang Saranupraphan winning.
+According to the condition of this competition, the lyrics were shorten from 16 lines to 8 lines and mentioned the new name of the country but still use the melody composed by Phra Chenduriyang.
+New lyrics of the Thai national anthem was officially adopted by the Thai cultural mandate Volume 6 on 10 December 1939.

-Thai prime minister Plaek Phibunsongkhram ordered the anthem to be played every day at 08:00 and 18:00 (8 AM and 6 PM), and ordered the populace to stand up to show respect for the nation.
-Nowadays, the morning and evening anthems correspond to the hoisting and lowering of the national flags in public areas (e.g. schools, workplaces, public buildings), respectively; hence, the anthem is broadcast by both radio and television channels twice per day from 1980's.
+Thai prime minister Plaek Phibunsongkhram ordered the anthem to be played every day at 08:00 and 18:00 (8 AM and 6 PM, UTC+07:00), and ordered the populace to stand up to show respect for the nation.
+Nowadays, the morning and evening anthems correspond to the hoisting and lowering of the national flags in public areas (e.g. schools, workplaces, public buildings), respectively; hence, the anthem is broadcast by both radio and television channels twice per day from 1980s.